 TRUCK TYPE

 Some truck types are not permitted in areas where there are fire hazards.
 Watch for marked areas.
-For example: You must not operate a type E or ES truck in an area restricted to EE or EX trucks.
+For example: You must not drive a type E or ES truck into an area restricted to EE or EX trucks.